doraemon0905/notify-reviewer/README.md

 Go to Setting profile https://github.com/settings/profile

-In the field: Public email, set public email is a email of Employment Hero
+In the field: Public email, set public email is a email of Slack

 ![image](https://github.com/user-attachments/assets/6085aee4-12ac-4bc7-be9e-80281107c668)